Bagenalstown: Community groups

 The 1st Bagenalstown BP Scout Group was set up in 2009 and meets in the McGrath hall.
 Their activities include hiking, camping, kayaking and games.

 Bagenalstown hosts a floral festival every August.

 Sport

-Muine Bheag is the local GAA club, formed in 2018 after the amalgamation of three former clubs.
 Bagenalstown has had a long tradition in cricket.
 The Bagenalstown Cricket Club was first formed in 1843 by the local millers, and is still in use.
 The club's logo is a grinding wheel, which was used in early milling.
+Muine Bheag is the local GAA club, formed in 2018 after the amalgamation of three former clubs.

-There is an outdoor, river-side, swimming pool on the approach road to the town from Leighlinbridge.
+There is a river-side outdoor swimming pool on the approach road to the town from Leighlinbridge.
+The McGrath complex offers sporting facilities such as hurling, cricket, soccer and Gaelic football fields, tennis courts, and pitch-and-putt courses.

 The racehorse Danoli, described in 1995 as "the most popular racehorse in Ireland" was trained near the town by Thomas Foley.

-The McGrath complex offers sporting facilities such as hurling, cricket, soccer and Gaelic football fields, tennis courts, and pitch-and-putt courses.